frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/address-template.md

 A default Address Template is created when you set up the system.
 You can either edit it or create a new template.
 This default template will apply to all countries not having a specific template.

 Consider a customer from the United States where 'County' is a part of the address.
 If you set county in the address template for United States, then it'll show up in the address field and hence in the print preview.
+Fields like PIN code can be changed to be displayed as ZIP code and fields like county can be added by using Address Templates.

-The Address Template checks the 'Country' field in the Address master to apply different address templates to transactions.
+> The Address Template checks the 'Country' field in the Address master to apply different address templates to transactions.

 ## 1. How to create an Address Template
-1. Go to the Address Template, click on New.
+1. Go to the Address Template list, click on New.
 1. Select a country.
 1. Change the CSS and Jinja if required.
 1. Save.